Stewart Indian School Living LegacySaving the legacy of the Stewart Indian School as a tribute to Nevada history

 Work begins to revitalize the Old Stewart Indian School Gym

 Restoration efforts began in the summer of 2017 with a needs assessment.
 From there, the State Public Works Division determined the two most vital aspects of restoration; clean/abatement, and roof replacement.
 The gym has recently been cleared of old debris and asbestos.
 The shuttered windows have had their boards removed allowing light and warmth to once again pour into the gym.
 Designs and plans are being drawn up to seismically stabilize the existing interior roof timbers and beams and replace the rotting exterior roof.
-Work is slated to begin in the fall of 2018.
+Work is slated to begin Spring 2019.